 Transcribing Tables.
 Some records in the National Archives contain tables and charts that may be challenging to read and transcribe.
 This Slave Manifest for Brig Virginia of Baltimore contains a lot of details including names, dates and locations which are important to researchers.

 Even though we see columns of hand-written information in this document, it’s not necessary to try to preserve those columns when transcribing.
 Transcribe the information in the table by writing out the row of text in one line.
 The goal of this transcription is to help understand the content in the document as well as help with search results.
 Notice the column headings are written out and the names of each passenger is transcribed on a separate line.
-Also notice that the transcription indicates crossed out text and a carrot mark to indicate additional handwritten text:
+Also notice that the transcription indicates crossed out text and a caret mark to indicate additional handwritten text:

 MANIFEST of Negros, Mulattos, and ^free persons of Color, taken on board the Brig Virginia of Baltimore - whereof John Staples - is Master, burthen 23.9 — tons, to be transported to the Port of New Orleans - in the District of Mississippi — for the purpose of ^Residing in the city of New Orleans [crossed out: being sold or disposed of as Slaves or to be held to Service or Labour]